RepublicHo/Multi-thread-Web-Server/README.md

 This project aims to develop a socket program to implement a multithreaded Web service using the HTTP protocol.

 ## Getting started
-The Project consists of 2 JAVA classes:
+The Project consists of 2 JAVA classes for server socket:
 1. Server.java
 2. HttpRequest.java
 You may create a new standard JAVA project called Multi-ThreadedWebServer first, and put these two files into the src folder.

+Also, a client socket is available for testing multithreading features.

 ### Preparation
 1. Get your host name.